February 13

 To Play:

-Variations: To change the game, alternate the way the kids jump through the hula hoops – one foot at a time alternating feet, or “bunny hopping” with both feet at once, etc.
+Variation: For a harder challenge, alternate the way the kids jump through the hual hoops – one foot at a time alternating feet, or “bunny hopping” with both feet at once, etc.

 Sunday School Games Bible lesson Games for classroom review Knock the Cups Game